Boost Employee Engagement: Mastering Work-Life Balance

 When you allow employees to take short breaks during working hours will reduce their daily work-related stress and allow them to recharge.
 Besides, taking regular breaks can improve an individual’s creativity and productivity as they can start the work with a fresh perspective.

-Same as taking short breaks, you can encourage employees to take days off and use the allocated leave balance as it promotes work-life balance.
+Similar to taking short breaks, you can encourage employees to take days off and use the allocated leave balance as it promotes work-life balance.
 Disconnecting from work and engaging in other activities leads to relaxation for them.
 Ultimately, by creating a workplace culture that values employee time off, you can demonstrate that a healthy work-life balance is your organization’s top priority.

 7. Review Workload Often